dicomtools/TriDFusion/README.md

         shutil: No installation required as it's part of the Python standard library.
         subprocess: No installation required as it's part of the Python standard library.
         argparse: No installation required as it's part of the Python standard library.

+After installation, try running where phits in a command prompt.
+If it doesn’t return a path, add the PHITS path (typically C:\phits\bin\) to the Windows environment variables.

 ## References